 We recommend that you seek the advice of a solicitor before choosing what type of legacy you would like to leave.
 There are many options when choosing to leave a legacy – browse the tabs below to find out more.

 We understand that some people choosing to leave a will regard this as a private decision that should only be shared with family.
-If you are considering leaving a gift to Edinburgh International Science Festival please consider contacting us to discuss how you would like your gift to be used.
+If you are considering leaving a gift to Edinburgh Science please consider contacting us to discuss how you would like your gift to be used.

-Edinburgh International Science Foundation
+Edinburgh Science Foundation

 110 Commercial Street

 Scottish Charity Number: SC003790

 If you have already made a gift in your will please consider contacting us so we can thank you personally and appropriately.
 If you would like to discuss this in confidence please contact Hannah Schlesinger, Director of Development, email@example.com, 0131 553 0324.

 If you have already established a will, but wish to add a gift to Edinburgh International Science Festival you can using a codicil.
 A codicil is a document that amends, rather than replacing, a previously executed will.
 A codicil need not change the terms of your current will, it can simply add a new instruction expressing your wishes.